Parsl/parsl/docs/userguide/data.rst

 Parsl further differentiates when staging occurs relative to the app invocation that requires or produces files.
+Staging either occurs with the executing task (*in-task staging*) or as a separate task (*separate task staging*) before app execution.
+In-task staging
-Staging either occurs in the executing task (*in-task staging*) or as a separate task (*separate task staging*).
-In-task staging uses a wrapper that is executed around the Parsl task and thus occurs on the resource on which the task is executed.
+uses a wrapper that is executed around the Parsl task and thus occurs on the resource on which the task is executed.
 Separate task staging inserts a new Parsl task in the graph and associates a dependency between the staging task and the task that depends on that file.
+Separate task staging may occur on either the submit-side (e.g., when using Globus) or on the exectuion-side (e.g., HTTPS, FTP).

 NoOpFileStaging for Local/Shared File Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^